gdnmobilelab/png-pong/readme.md

 # PngPong

 An image manipulation library with a very specific set of skills.
+Take a look at [a writeup of how we used it](https://medium.com/the-guardian-mobile-innovation-lab/generating-images-in-javascript-without-using-the-canvas-api-77f3f4355fad).

 ## What is it?